pudding-fox/FoxTunes/README.md

 # FoxTunes
 A **portable, modular music player and converter** using the BASS framework for Windows XP/.../10/11.

-The main release is [FoxTunes-2.4.0-net462-x86.zip](https://github.com/Raimusoft/FoxTunes/releases/download/2.4.0/FoxTunes-2.4.0-net462-x86.zip) ([64 bit builds are available](https://github.com/Raimusoft/FoxTunes/releases)).
+The main release is [FoxTunes-2.5.0-net462.zip](https://github.com/Raimusoft/FoxTunes/releases/download/2.5.0/FoxTunes-2.5.0-net462.zip).
-For additional plugins, download [FoxTunes-2.4.0-Plugins-net462-x86.zip](https://github.com/Raimusoft/FoxTunes/releases/download/2.4.0/FoxTunes-2.4.0-Plugins-net462-x86.zip) (extract and copy all files to the FoxTunes\lib directory).
+For additional plugins, download [FoxTunes-2.5.0-Plugins-net462.zip](https://github.com/Raimusoft/FoxTunes/releases/download/2.5.0/FoxTunes-2.5.0-Plugins-net462.zip) (extract and copy required folders to the FoxTunes\lib directory).

 There is also a [Microsoft Store](https://www.microsoft.com/store/productId/9MWPJTXWTXLG) package.